2008 Georgia Tech Yellow Jackets football team: No. 16 Florida State

+At.
+No. 19 North Carolina

 In Georgia Tech's worst offensive showing of the season Tech gave up 3 turnovers and lost 28–7 in Chapel Hill.
 The defense held UNC's offense in check until the fourth quarter in which a muffed punt, a fumble, and an interception led to three consecutive Tarheel touchdowns.
 Tech's lone offensive highlight was an 85-yard touchdown run by Jon Dwyer, which was the longest touchdown run recorded against an UNC defense ever.
 Dwyer's effort for the day put him over 1,000 yards for the season.
 Tech's defense was led by Michael Johnson who accumulated 6 tackles and sack in the losing effort.